Frequently Asked Questions

 - Is there a service obligation requirement?

 Yes.
 For each year of funding received you will be required to “pay it back” with two years of professional service to students with disabilities.
-The service obligation “payback” begins at the completion of the first year in Project I2, i.e., Pathway 1 and 2 participants can start the service obligation payback after the completion of one year in the project.
+The service obligation “payback” begins after the completion of all 5 ASD courses.

 - Will I need to change jobs?

-If you are not currently teaching students with disabilities in a public school, you will need to obtain employment in a public school providing services to students with disabilities.
+If you are not currently teaching/providing services to students with disabilities, you will need to obtain employment teaching/providing services to students with disabilities.

 - What if I start the program and can’t finish?